24228 views| 13 comments

 BAKED FLOURLESS CAKES

-These include flourless chocolate cakes.
-For easy removal, they're often made in a springform pan, though some can also be made in regular round layer cake pans.
+These include flourless chocolate cakes and cheesecakes (more so known as custard).
+However, some cheesecakes now can contain small amounts of flour or cornstarch.
 Often the filled pan is baked in a water bath (waterbath) or placed in a larger pan that's half-filled with water to insulate the delicate, creamy cake from the oven's strong bottom heat, which might give the baked cake a porous rather than silky texture.

 UNBAKED FLOURLESS OR UNBAKED CAKES

 These types of cakes are typically molded in a dessert ring or springform pan then simply chilled before unmolding.
 They include mousse cakes, which often have a crust or bottom layer that's baked before the mousse is added.
-Bottom layers can include baked genoise or biscuit, which can also be layered alternately with the mousse.
+Bottom layers can include baked Biscuit Flourless Chocolate cake, which can also be layered alternately with the mousse.
+Cheesecakes can also be unbaked flourless cakes, although they are considered a custard.
+Vegan cheesecakes are another form of unbaked flourless cakes.